jgnewman/maplescript/README.md

 }
 ```

 But let's forget about tree lookups for a second and talk about HTML.
-Pine provides a very nice way to create DOM nodes.
+MapleScript provides a very nice way to create DOM nodes.
 The syntax is inspired by React's JSX dialect, but you don't need any extra libraries to make it work.

 ```
-# Pine
+# MapleScript
 (elem Title [attrs]
   <h1 {:class attrs:class}>
     attrs:text